(A) The definition

 The law provides for certain aggravating circumstances in matters of theft.
-A simple example is employer theft.
+A simple example is committing a theft against your employer.
 The fact that the theft is committed in a work environment is an aggravating circumstance, when it comes to negotiating a sentence.
-In other words, for an employer theft, sentences are more severe due to the relationship of trust that exists between an employer and an employee.
+In other words, for sentences are more severe due to the relationship of trust that exists between an employer and an employee.
 Similarly, vehicle thefts are also considered more serious and are subject to severe sentences due to the nature of the object.

 Just because an individual is charged with theft does not mean he is automatically guilty of that offence.
 Often, people are detained by security agents and do not have the opportunity to explain the situation.
 It is not uncommon for people to be charged with theft when it was simply an error of carelessness or forgetfulness, and they had no intention of stealing the merchandise.

 It is important for these individuals to consult with a criminal lawyer, who will be able to inform them of the appropriate procedure and evaluate the possibility of obtaining an acquittal.

 It is a lawyer’s job to do everything in his power to prevent these people from ending up with a criminal record.

 D) Avoiding a criminal record

 It is imperative to know that even in cases where the person recognizes that he or she has committed a theft with the intent to do so, it is possible avoid a criminal record.

 Ask our lawyers about the possibility of obtaining a discharge, with or without conditions.